 3 An album belonging to Annette ‘Queenie’ Fairweather, the fourth sister and seventh child in the family, is held by the Fairweather Estate.

 In recognition of the significant support from QAGOMA and former Gallery trustee Philip Bacon AM in the development of this book of letters, the research materials amassed by the editors will eventually join Ethel Fairweather’s photo album and Marion Smith’s papers to further strengthen QAGOMA’s Fairweather research capacity.

-Ian Fairweather: A Life in Letters, edited by Claire Roberts and John Thompson is available from the QAGOMA Store and online.
+Ian Fairweather: A Life in Letters, edited by Claire Roberts and John Thompson and available from the QAGOMA Store and online is a self-portrait by one of Australia’s greatest artists, a man mistakenly portrayed as a hermit.
+700 of the painter’s letters are known to be in existence, and in their selection, Roberts and Thompson have created the definitive volume of Fairweather’s correspondence: the closest thing to an autobiography of one of Australia’s most enduring artists.
 Text Publishing acknowledges the support of the Australian Research Council, QAGOMA and Philip Bacon AM.

 The QAGOMA Research Library is located on Level 3 of the Gallery of Modern Art (GOMA).
 Open to the public Tuesday to Friday 10.00am to 5.00pm. visit us in person or explore the online catalogue.
 Access to special collections is available by appointment.